Reference-Beam Attacks against Twin-Field Quantum Key Distribution using Optical Injection Locking: Abstract

 \section{Abstract}

-Twin-Field Quantum Key Distribution (TF-QKD) has emerged as a leading quantum communication protocol, enabling secure key distribution over unprecedented distances by utilising coherent interference of quantum states.
-Optical Injection Locking (OIL) architectures have been used to simplify the precise phase and frequency stabilisation required by TF-QKD.
-In this work, we systematically analyse potential side-channels in OIL-based TF-QKD that can be introduced through the various optical degrees of freedom of the externally injected reference laser.
-We experimentally demonstrate two realistic attack scenarios: rapid intensity modulation of the reference laser and Trojan-horse signals exploiting wavelengths undetectable by conventional monitoring techniques.
-To counter these vulnerabilities, we propose straightforward and highly effective countermeasures including high-speed photodiodes for real-time power monitoring and targeted spectral filtering to detect and suppress out-of-band signals.
-Our experimental results confirm that these practical solutions substantially reinforce the security of TF-QKD systems without significant additional complexity or performance degradation.
-More broadly, our analysis highlights the critical importance of comprehensive optical monitoring to ensure the robust practical deployment of TF-QKD in real-world quantum communication networks.
+Twin-Field Quantum Key Distribution (TF-QKD) has become a leading protocol to bring quantum communications to the national scale.
+The protocol requires the establishment of a shared phase and frequency reference between distant parties, which is commonly achieved by using an external reference laser in an Optical Injection Locking (OIL) architecture.
+In this work, we analyze the side channels in OIL-based TF-QKD that may arise from adversarial manipulation of the various degrees of freedom of this untrusted reference beam.
+We experimentally demonstrate two realistic attack scenarios: fast intensity modulation of the reference laser, and additional signals embedded in the reference light exploiting wavelengths undetectable by conventional monitoring techniques.
+These attacks can allow a potential eavesdropper to deterministically increase the mean photon number of the sources, or circumvent the decoy-state technique, respectively.
+To counter these vulnerabilities, we propose practical and highly effective countermeasures that reinforce the security of TF-QKD systems without significant additional complexity or performance degradation.